How to Plan the Perfect Custom Adventure Vacation

 Key is information and education… you first need to determine a rough idea of who the group is and what they may want.
 So before you get too far into it, try kicking things off with a “get together” of the key decision makers.
 Be prepared to ask at least the following questions and take copious notes…

-1. Narrow down your destination, its ok to have a couple but not more than three.
+1. Narrow down your destination.
+It’s okay to have a couple but not more than three.
 Keeping it simple really helps when trying to decide.
 Be sure to agree on domestic or foreign.

-3. Budget – Better get what the budget is or can be on the table early in the process.
+3. Budget.
+Better get what the budget is (or can be) out on the table as quickly as you can..

-OK, now armed with the above you are ready to “make a few calls” or emails for that matter (with Custom and Exclusive adventures I prefer).
-Pick one or two tour operators (preferably from personal experience and or direct referrals, with googling up on the internet a distant 3rd choice).
-Then pick up the phone and give them a call! (refer to: http://www.austinlehman.com/about-us/travel-planning-resources/plan-adventure-vacation/choosing-tour-operator, for some additional tips and tricks for picking a Tour Operator)
+OK, now armed with the above answers, you are ready to make a few calls or send a few emails.
+Pick one or two tour operators (preferably from personal experience and/or direct referrals).
+Then pick up the phone and give them a call!

-7. Be up front and let them know you are just the spokesperson for a group and describe the demographics of your party!
+7. Be up front.
+Let your travel consultant know you are just the spokesperson for a group and describe the demographics of your party.

-8. Work with your adventure consultant to come up with 2-3 detailed rough and simple itineraries.
+8. Work with your adventure consultant.
+Come up with 2-3 rough and simple itineraries.
 Do not put endless hours into the details until you have a few sample itineraries to supply your group.
-No need to flesh out what you are doing on day 3 until you have determined if you are going to Alaska or Belize on your adventure.
-Get a budget on the 2-3 itineraries and take back to your party.
+No need to flesh out what you are doing on day three until you have determined if you are going to Alaska or Belize.
+Get a budget on the sample itineraries and take back to your party.

-10. Top Pick – Once you have that “top pick” ask for the nuances from the group.
-What they really like, what might be missing, special events (birthdates, anniversaries, etc.) and take this information back to your adventure consultant.
-Share all the details…
+10. Top pick.
+Once you have that “top pick” ask for more input from the group.
+What they really like, what might be missing, special events (birthdays, anniversaries, etc.) and take this information back to your adventure consultant.
+Share all the details!

-11. Remember – With all this in place you should be able to get a final itinerary (remembering it’s a Custom/Exclusive Vacation and can be adjusted at any point, including while on the fly, ask me and I will tell you a few fun ones).
+11. Finalize.
+With all this in place you should be able to get a final itinerary (remembering it’s a custom/exclusive vacation and can be adjusted at any point, including while on the fly; ask me and I will tell you a few fun ones).
 With the final itinerary you should be able to lock in dates and pricing.

-12. The last step should be even simpler, now hand it off to your adventure consultant you have been working with and their team to work with all the individuals to get the final details, deposits, paperwork, insurance, etc., all in place.
-This doesn’t have to be your choir, it’s what they (we) get paid to do.
-All we need is the list of participants and contact information.
+12. Last steps.
+Hand (almost) everything off to your adventure consultant you have been working with.
+They’ll help you get the final details, deposits, paperwork, insurance, etc., all in one place.
+This doesn’t have to be your chore, it’s what we get paid to do.
+All we need is the list of participants and their contact information!

-Now step back.. there will be a lot of back and forth, a lot of Q&A before the actual trip, but relax, you did your part (and a great job you did I might add).
+Now step back and relax.
+You did your part!
+There will be a lot of back and forth, a lot of Q&A before the actual trip, but remember, your travel consultant is doing their job and making your dream vacation come to life.

-In closing I will share one of my most memorable compliments, it came from a grandmother that I worked with to arrange a 80th birthday trip for her husband, adult children and grand children to Costa Rica.
-She called me from the hotel in Gunancaste to tell me how perfect and fantastic everything was.
+In closing I will share one of my most memorable compliments, it came from a grandmother that I worked with to arrange a 80th birthday trip for her husband, adult children and grandchildren to Costa Rica.
+She called me from the hotel in Guanacaste to tell me how perfect and fantastic everything was.
 A couple of years later I had the pleasure of working with her again to plan a trip with the family for her 75th birthday.
-We are already talking about what we are going to do for his 90TH!
+We are already talking about what we are going to do for his 90th!